 Slipped-aways is a performance exploration of the same dialogues collected by HERON.
 The performance particularly concerns issues of anonymity, disappearance, redaction, and physical and psychological pain that manifests from experiences of unfair treatment and discrimination.
 Two different course groups are involved in the project and they have been studying mime and butoh respectively and their performance work will be presented in those mediums.
 As such the performance is non-verbal and heavily stylised.
 The actors mimic the interview process itself, exhuming autobiographical memories through mime; the dancers constructed highly impressionistic butoh vignettes inspired by the above listed issues.

-HERON’s second conference, ‘current and future directions in health equity research and action,’ will take place on 31 October 2018.
-The conference will take a future-orientated perspective to explore how we can learn from present research and tackle inequalities through future research and action.
+31st October 2018: HERON’S second conference, ‘current and future directions in health equity research and action’, took a future-orientated perspective to explore how we can learn from present research and tackle inequalities through future research and action.
 For more information click here.

 13th December 2017: The final event for the RISE 2017 course where students will have the opportunity to present their research projects will take place at the Institute of Psychiatry, Psychology and Neuroscience in the Robin Murray Lecture Theatre, 2-5pm.
 See here for the event programme.

 12th July 2017: HERON provided a day of work experience at King’s College London to students of the RISE 2016 course at Christ The King (CTK) Aquinas Sixth Form College.

 7th April 2017: HERON hosted the UK premiere of ‘Back Story’ in collaboration with King’s Diversity and Inclusion.
 ‘Back Story’ is a documentary created by the Institute of Women & Ethics Studies and directed by Iman Shervington.